deadlyvipers/dojo_rules/introduction.md

 Hello, I am Steve and I'm lookin to whoop butt in this dojo.
+My favorite Code School path so far is HTML & CSS.